 Dog Breed Group:Hound Dogs

-Height:7 inches to 1 foot tall at the shoulder
+Height:7 to 12 inches tall at the shoulder

 Weight:7 to 15 pounds